 Early to late Mandalay period Buddha statues made from wood are the most highly decorated with glass mosaic, Thayo lacquer and gilded, whereas Shan statues are often plain especially the bronze statues which are shown wearing a simple monks robe, excluding the wooden Shan Jambhupati Buddha statue which are often shown wearing a crown heavily decorated with Thayo lacquer to imitate jewels and glass mosaics, many of these ornate Buddha statues are referred to as Thai-Yai style Buddha statues, influenced by their neighboring country Thailand, and their style of Buddha statue.
 Thai artisans were also brought into Myanmar in earlier times specifically to aid in the production of Buddha statues.

-The Burmese have mastered the art of the “Lost Wax Process” and to this day beautiful bronze Buddha statues are being made and exported to countries throughout Asia and China.
+The Burmese are masters in the “Lost Wax Process” and from the earliest times to this day beautiful Burmese bronze Buddha statue and Burmese marble and alabaster Buddha statues are being made and exported to countries throughout Asia and China.

 When we come across interesting articles related to Burmese Buddha statues, Burmese wood carvings, handicrafts, Buddhist history and Buddhist Iconography as well as articles related to Chinese antiques and historical articles we endeavor to add them to our list of interesting articles located on the left side menu.